Waymo Stats 2025: Funding, Growth, Coverage, Fleet Size & More

 Tokyo

 On April 10 2025, Waymo announced they’d begin data collection in Tokyo with driver-operated test rides (link).
 The goal of this is to map the city and better understand the local roads, infrastructure, and driving habits.
+This road trip stood out because it marked the first ever introduction of the Waymo driver to international roads.
 They also highlighted they do not have plans to serve riders in Tokyo at this time.

 Market Share

-Waymo is growing rapidly as evidenced by their trip growth above, but they are still a small fraction (250,000 trips per week) compared to Uber’s global market share (233 million trips per week).
+Waymo is growing rapidly as evidenced by their trip growth above, but they are still a small fraction (250,000 trips per week) of Uber’s global market share (250 million trips per week).

 San Francisco

-Yipit has released some limited data on Waymo’s market share in SF and Austin.
-In San Francisco, Yipit reported that Waymo’s market share was equal to Lyft’s in SF (link) but the caveat was that it was only for trips that started and ended in Waymo’s operating domain.
-So trips like those to the airport, which is outside of Waymo’s operating area, didn’t count in this analysis.
+Yipit has released periodic data on Waymo’s market share in both SF and Austin.
+In December of 2024, Yipit reported that Waymo’s market share was equal to Lyft’s in SF (link) but the caveat was that it was only for trips that started and ended in Waymo’s operating domain.
+So trips like those to the airport, which is outside of Waymo’s operating area, did not count in this analysis.

-The report was also strongly denied by Lyft’s CEO David Risher in their Q4 2024 earnings call and the CEO maintained that Waymo is growing the overall market share.
+The initial report was also strongly denied by Lyft’s CEO David Risher in their Q4 2024 earnings call and the CEO maintained that their market share in SF is relatively flat due to the fact that Waymo is actually growing the overall market share.

 Austin

 Yipit also released data on Waymo a few months into the ‘Waymo on Uber’ launch in Austin and the company claimed that Waymo was doing close to ~20% of Uber rides within its operating zone (link).
-Again, the big caveat with this data set is that it only counted rides that started in Waymo’s operating area of 37 square miles - leaving out major hot spots like the Austin Airport.
+Again, the big caveat with this data set is that it only counted rides that started in Waymo’s operating area (37 square miles at the time, it’s now up to 90) - leaving out major hot spots like the Austin Airport.
 At the metro level, Yipit found that Waymo made up just 6% of all Uber rides.

-Here’s a detailed analysis of this data set that we performed and our estimated market share numbers.
+Here’s a detailed analysis of this data set that we performed for Austin.

 Methodology

-Using publicly available ridehail data for both Uber and Lyft in the cities of Chicago and New York City, we extrapolated the total ridehail market using population data.
+Using publicly available ridehail data for both Uber and Lyft in the cities of Chicago and New York City, we extrapolated the total ridehail market using population data for each city.

 We then used Waymo’s trip level data from the CPUC in California and Waymo’s latest publicly released total weekly trip number (250,000) to estimate rides per day in their top 4 markets and calculate market share.